romzorus/karnaboo/README.md

 - [ ] introduce multi-threading for registration requests handling so that multiple hosts can send requests at the same time
 - [ ] introduce multi-threading for enforcement so that each thread can handle a host (sending instructions -> wait for return -> deal with return after)
 - [ ] add possibility to have clients directly handled by a REPS (small infrastructures without the need for DISS)
+- [ ] CentOS/Oracle Linux compatibility : stop the fastestmirror process and reduce the repositories list to only a few, otherwise the packages are downloaded again when the fastest mirror changes

 *** Agent side ***
-- [ ] solution to execute the script while the agent is closed (apt-mirror can take several hours to finish...), and when the agent is opened again, it can continue the job where it left it
 - [ ] solution for the agent to show output in realtime on the host (difference in std::process::Command between .spawn() and .output()...etc)